-Commonly misrepresented as a prototyping technology, chemical etching is, in fact, a versatile and increasingly sophisticated metal machining technology, with an ability to mass manufacture complex and feature-rich metal parts and components.
+Commonly misrepresented as a prototyping technology, chemical etching is, in fact, a versatile and increasingly sophisticated metal machining technology with an ability to mass manufacture complex and feature-rich metal parts and components.

 Many companies that have attempted to manufacture aluminium will be familiar with some issues working the metal such as its reflective nature (which makes laser cutting problematic), and the fact that it coats dies which makes punching unreliable.
 Aluminium is also known to be an excellent conductor of heat and electricity, as well as being corrosion resistant, both useful properties, but presenting challenges for manufacturers.

 For example, aluminium in the chemical etching process reacts with the corrosive chemistry and becomes exothermic, releasing heat energy.
 This has a knock on effect to the efficiency and accuracy of the chemical etching process.
-The highly exothermic reaction of aluminium to the etching process can in some instances destroy the photo-tool, and creates a rough etch.
+The highly exothermic reaction of aluminium to the etching process can, in some instances, destroy the photoresist, creating a rough etch.

 Due to the exceptional demand for aluminium in a variety of industrial applications, and the requirement for a machining process that is both repeatable, consistent, and overcomes such issues as those just highlighted with laser cutting and punching, Precision Micro has invested considerable resource on lamination equipment to improve the adhesion of the resist to the aluminium.

-In addition, the company has utilised its 5-decade long experience of chemical etching to refine and adjust the concentrations of the corrosive chemistry used on aluminium.
+In addition, the company has utilised its 5-decade experience of chemical etching to refine and adjust the concentrations of the corrosive chemistry used on aluminium.
 Such adaptations of chemistry have been combined with process speed adjustment and temperature control.
 All these factors are inter-related, so the optimisation of the process is a balancing act, success based on considerable expertise honed over many years and numerous projects.

-This was a not a mass volume project by any means, and the parts were certainly not as feature rich as many that Precision Micro works with (chemical etching typically being associated with high volume runs of complex parts).
+This was a not a mass volume project by any means, and parts were certainly not as feature rich as many that Precision Micro works with (chemical etching typically being associated with high volume runs of complex parts).
 However, etching was the chosen manufacturing process as other alternative technologies introduced stress into the components.

 Precision Micro produced etched channels and precision apertures in many of these parts, chemical etching being the manufacturing process of choice as stamping would have been prohibitively expensive due to the need for 36 different stamping tools.
 In addition, stamping would not have been able to achieve the necessary cross section of the profiles which were essential to achieve the flow and thermal profile specified.